mcwdsi/bam2tensor/README.md

 ## Contributing

-Contributions are very welcome.
-To learn more, see the [Contributor Guide].
+Contributions are welcome!
+Please see the [Contributor Guide].

 ## License

-Distributed under the terms of the [MIT license][license], _Bam2Tensor_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _Bam2Tensor_ is free and open source.

 ## Issues